Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/5 - Quick Replies.md

 4. Your quick reply is created and can now be deployed from the Live Chat interface.

 :::info
 > We are here to help!
-For any questions and queries about this feature, please email support@botlhale.ai.
+Please email support@botlhale.ai with any questions.
 :::